vivitt/dev-training/triangular-triplets.md

 * A[Q] + A[R] > A[P]
 * A[R] + A[P] > A[Q]

+The first approach iterates over all possible triplet combinations:

 ```
 function solution(A) {
     const L = A.length